Link Roundups: Learn How to Get Quality Links Using Them

 The term has to be combined with something else to make sense.

-Regardless, what you need to know as a blogger or website owner is that link roundups are often the easiest type of backlinks you can acquire.
+Regardless, what you need to know as a content creator or website owner is that link roundups are often the easiest type of quality backlinks you can acquire.

 The reason is simple: